 NEW YORK (AP) — In a flat year overall for stocks, there was still plenty of excitement to be enjoyed — or endured — by 2015's biggest winners and losers.

 It was a year to make old guard companies shudder.

-New media companies like Netflix, which rose 142 percent to notch the biggest gain in the S&P 500, became more valuable than established media companies like CBS.
+New media companies like Netflix, which rose 134 percent to notch the biggest gain in the S&P 500, became more valuable than established media companies like CBS.
 Amazon eviscerated traditional retailers like Macy's and Walmart.
 And energy and materials companies were flattened by weak demand at a time of abundant supplies.
-The biggest loser was Chesapeake Energy, down almost 80 percent in 2015.
+The biggest loser was Chesapeake Energy, down 77 percent in 2015.

-The Dow Jones industrial average, dominated by long-established companies in traditional industries, is down 1.2 percent for the year through Wednesday.
-The Nasdaq composite, with its heavy concentration of technology companies, is up a respectable 6.5 percent.
+The Dow, dominated by long-established companies in traditional industries, fell 2.2 percent for the year.
+The Nasdaq composite, with its heavy concentration of technology companies, gained a respectable 5.7 percent.

 Here are the stories behind some of the stock markets biggest winners and losers for 2015.

 ANOTHER STAR TURN FOR NETFLIX